GE Additive Frequently Asked Questions (FAQs)

 GE Additive was formed in 2016, marked by the joining of Concept Laser technology and GE's production operations.
 This was later followed by the addition of Arcam EBM and AP&C technology in 2017, to further strengthen the offering.

 GE Additive has a global network of state-of-the-art facilities and leading talent across 27 locations.
 This includes two Customer Experience Centers (CECs) located in Pittsburgh, Pennsylvania, and Munich, Germany, where you can experience the power of additive first-hand.

 Who leads GE Additive?

-GE Additive is led by President & CEO Jason Oliver, who was appointed to this position in January 2018.
-In this role, he provides strategic direction and operational leadership to GE’s additive manufacturing ecosystem.
+GE Additive is led by President & CEO Riccardo Procacci, who was appointed to this position in May 2020.
+In this role, he provides strategic direction and operational leadership to GE Additive and Avio Aero.

 How can I contact GE Additive?